Attraction Laboratory

 His phone goes face-down when you walk in

-This week, pay attention not to what he says about giving you attention, but to what his phone does in the first thirty seconds after you sit down.
+Watch what his phone does in the first thirty seconds after you sit down.
 Face-up and reached for repeatedly is one reading.
-Face-down without ceremony is another.
-Pocketed entirely without you having mentioned it is a third.
-Notice which version is his default.
+Face-down without ceremony, pocketed entirely without you mentioning it — different readings.
+Notice which version is his default, across multiple meetings.
+Defaults are the honest data.

 #3

-He asks questions that go beyond the surface
+He asks questions that go deeper than your schedule

 #4